No matter whether you're a hardened runner or a newbie, the latest running devices and apps can really give your training a boost.

 Fancy a bit more motivation?
 Join un in the Wareable Run Club on Strava.

 Buying a running watch is more difficult than ever as there are just so many to choose from.
 A few years back it was simple - Garmin, Polar or a Casio stopwatch but now there are now countless brands and hundreds of products to choose from.

-None of the above guides are any use without the right gear, and there's now a baffling array to choose from.
-Never fear, we've rounded up and rated the top running watches to help you out, and ordered them by price so you can reap the benefits without breaking the bank.
+Never fear, we've rounded up and rated the top running watches to help you out.
+We'll help you pick the perfect running watch, ordering them by price so you can reap the benefits without breaking the bank.

 It goes without saying that our running watch buyer's guide is suited for all runners, regardless of gender.
 However, we've taken the time to round up the trackers and watches that might appeal more to women looking for smaller sizes, stylish form factors and a little more customisation and flexibility.
 And crucially, there's no slacking on performance.

 Check out our guide to the best running watches and fitness trackers for women.

 When you get beyond basic distance and pace, running watches can provide a cornucopia of stats and insights.
 The top models from the likes of Polar and Garmin offer a level of stats previously reserved for top athletes.